Bouncing Raisin Activity to Explore Questioning Strategies & Interview Pathways

 After an explanation move to expansion.

-Processing your questioning strategies
+Processing your questioning strategies and pathway

 Listen to your recording and collect the data needed to complete the following.